 Kidney beans are larger than pinto and don’t seem like a suitable alternative, but don’t discard them just yet.
 The difference is negligible once you cook the dish, especially those simmered for a few hours.
 Many Mexican dishes interchangeably use kidney and pinto beans, including tacos, refried beans, and casseroles.

 White or pink kidney beans would be more like pinto beans if your cuisine needs the pinto look, but they’re harder to find.
 Still, their protein, iron, potassium, and magnesium amounts are almost equal, so don’t hesitate to use kidney beans.
 You can’t go wrong with kidney beans as substitutes for pinto beans in soups, stews, chili, gumbo, and masala.

 4. Cannellini Beans

-For your pasta with beans or soups, these colorful and versatile beans are excellent substitutes for pinto beans.
+These colorful and versatile beans are excellent substitutes for pinto beans for your pasta with beans or soups.
 They have the right amount of protein, fiber, and carbohydrates to keep you energized and satisfied throughout the day.
 An overnight soak before cooking is necessary if you want them to be as soft as pinto beans.

 6. Red Beans

 Red or adzuki beans are sweet to pinto’s buttery flavor.
 They’re small and famous in Chinese and Japanese cuisine.
-In savory dishes like curries, beans and rice, hummus, and grain bowls, you can use red beans as a pinto beans substitute.
+In savory dishes like curries, beans and rice, hummus, and grain bowls, you can use red beans as a robust substitute.

 Their sweet flair might be a little different from pinto beans, but they’re also ideal as alternatives.
-Other sweet dishes where they add the zing include a sweet potato stew and barbecue sauce.
-If you soak adzuki beans in water, sprouts for a salad will come up in two to four days.
+Other sweet dishes that add the zing include a sweet potato stew and barbecue sauce.
+Sprouts for a salad will come up in two to four days if you soak adzuki beans in water.